jacobian/djangobook.com/chapter04.rst

 out some of its intentional limitations, along with some philosophies behind why it works the way it works.

-More than any other component of Web applications, programmer opinions on template systems vary wildly.
+More than any other component of Web applications, template syntax is highly subjective, and programmers' opinions vary wildly.
 The fact that Python alone has dozens, if not hundreds, of open source template-language implementations supports this point.
 Each was likely created because its developer deemed all existing template languages inadequate.
 (In fact, it is said to be a rite of passage for a Python developer to write his or her own template language!
 If you haven't done this yet, consider it.
 It's a fun exercise.)

 With that in mind, you might be interested to know that Django doesn't require that you use its template language.
 Because Django is intended to be a